-This introductory course is designed to familiarize beginning students with the fundamental techniques and concepts of screen printmaking.
-Students will build on drawing and composition skills to create editions of screen prints.
-Although some history of screen printmaking and lithography will be presented, learning will be assessed primarily through portfolio production and review.
+This course is designed to familiarize beginning students with the fundamental techniques and concepts of silkscreen printmaking.
+Students will build on drawing and composition skills to create editions of silkscreen prints.
+Techniques covered will include cut, painted and photographic stencils.
+Although some history of printmaking will be presented, learning will be assessed primarily through portfolio production and review.
+(Prerequisites: ART102 and ART111 or consent of instructor)